bucketeer-io/bucketeer-docs/docs/experimentation/experiments.md

 - **Name**: A unique identifier for the experiment
 - **Description**: Detailed information about the experiment's objective
 - **Feature flag**: The flag that will be evaluated by the experiment.
 Each experiment uses one feature flag, but a flag can be used in multiple experiments
-- **Baseline variation**: The reference variation used for comparison in the Bayesian inference algorithm
+- **Baseline variation**: The reference variation (control group) used for comparison in the Bayesian inference algorithm
 - **Goals**: One or more goals to measure in the experiment.
+The first goal you add is the **primary goal**, and the rest are **secondary goals** (see below).
 Multiple goals allow you to track different aspects of user behavior
 - **Start at**: When the experiment begins collecting data
 - **Stop at**: When the experiment stops.
 Maximum experiment duration is 30 days